wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 Actions can make it easy for makers to invoke complex custom logic.
 Consider the processing to register a student for a class.
 The processing steps are:

-1 Check if student exists
+1. Check if student exists
-2 Create student if not exist
+1. Create student if not exist
-3 Lookup class by course code
+1. Lookup class by course code
-4 Check if class over capacity
+1. Check if class over capacity
-5 Check if student has class pre-requisites
+1. Check if student has class pre-requisites
-6 Create class student record
+1. Create class student record
-7 Notify user of results
+1. Notify user of results

 You could create a custom connector for the Learning service with an action called "Register Student for Class" that performs these steps as shown in the following image.

 ![Diagram of a custom connector.](../media/4-custom-connector.png)

-Makers with out the custom connector would need to know the details of the service, by using a custom connector with an action this promotes good architectural design; loose coupling via a contract where the calling system does not need to know the details since they could change.
+Makers without the custom connector would need to know the details of the service, by using a custom connector with an action this promotes good architectural design; loose coupling via a contract where the calling system does not need to know the details since they could change.

 ## Virtual tables